J0R0W/Code-Printer/README.md

 # Code-Printer

-A simple and flexible command-line tool to export a clean snapshot of your codebase’s structure and content — perfect for sharing, reviewing, or feeding into large language models.
+A simple and flexible command-line tool to export a clean snapshot of your codebase’s structure and content — perfect for sharing, reviewing, or feeding into large language models (LLMs), like ChatGPT.

 ## Features